When and How to Use an Auger Bit Effectively Skip to content

 Auger bits are longer in size than other types of drill bits.
 The smallest auger bit available is 200 mm (8′′) in length.
 The longest is 600 mm (equals 24 inches/two feet).
 These drill bits can easily drill through hardwood, wall studs, and large tree trunks.

 The earth auger bit and the ice auger bit are even longer.
-Such drill bit usually ranges from 150mm (6″ diameter) and 800mm (31″ long).
+Such a drill bit usually ranges from 150mm (6″ diameter) to 800mm (31″ long).

 The small auger bits are easily powered by the standard power drill.
-The sizes of Auger bits between 4 inches to 8 inches in diameters require more high output power.
+The sizes of Auger bits between 4 inches and 8 inches in diameter require more high-output power.

 Standard Auger Bit Sizes are-